 From timeless icons to everyday essentials, Crucial Cars examines the vehicles we can’t live without.
 In this installment, we put the spotlight on a rare but desirable bird in the sport compact segment – the Eagle Talon

 1990 Eagle Talon TSI One of a set of automotive triplets, the Eagle Talon is a rather rare bird in the sport compact car arena...can you remember the last time you saw an Eagle Talon flying down the road?
 Despite its rarity, this product of American and Japanese parents was one of the more interesting choices in its segment.
 Along with its aggressive, head-turning styling, it offered available turbocharged power and all-wheel drive, the latter two features giving it a wheel or two up on the more popular kids in this class, the Honda Civic, Acura Integra, and Nissan 240 SX.

+Eagle Talon Version 2.01995 Eagle Talon TSi As with the Eclipse, the Talon was redesigned for 1995 (the Laser was dropped after 1994).
+The two cars looked even more similar than before.
+One might argue that the Talon had more handsome styling, with a larger set of tail lights that helped minimize the heavy, “loaded diaper” rear bumper look of its Mitsu relative.
+More importantly, performance was boosted via a pair of more powerful engines.
+Seen in the new entry-level “ESi” trim, the 2.0-liter non-turbo four now made 140 horsepower, while the turbocharged versions seen in the TSi and TSi AWD made 210 hp (205 with the automatic transmission).
+As such, acceleration times were a few tenths or so quicker, meaning a TSi AWD could hit 60 in about 6.3 seconds and rip through the quarter mile in the high 14-second range.
 Sadly, the Eagle Talon, and indeed the Eagle brand itself, would soar no more after 1998, having been discontinued after that model year.
 The biggest changes for these second-generation models took place for 1997, when once again Eagle debuted a stripped-out base model that deleted the ESi’s rear spoiler, audio system and intermittent wipers.
 Thankfully, this entry-level version did not substitute a weaker engine as it had in the past.
 That year also saw rear drum brakes replace the previously standard rear discs in non-turbo models, while the TSi AWD version got larger (17-inch versus previous 16-inch) alloy wheels.
 A larger front badge and rear spoiler are the more notable visual clues to these later second-gen Talons.

 Endangered speciesShould you be a fan of these exciting Eagles and want to capture one, you’ll likely find that task fairly difficult given that they were last produced nearly two decades ago.
 Still, that doesn’t mean impossible.
 Checking out the enthusiasts sites, such as DSMtalk and DSMtuners can provide a wealth of information, such as the most effective and economical mods, as well as classified ads for the cars themselves.
 And there’s always craigslist, eBay, and bringatrailer.com, where your chances of finding an unmodified example are likely much greater than doing so on the dedicated sites.